cleifwork/GCONNECT/docs/README.md

 # GCONNECT APP: Wi-Fi Voucher Automation Middleware

 The GCONNECT APP is a powerful middleware solution designed to streamline the voucher management process between Omada Cloud Controller exports and MacroDroid's pre-configured macros.
 This application acts as a bridge, automating the segregation of voucher data based on pricing and facilitating seamless transmission to MacroDroid.
-Key Features:

-Experience unparalleled automation and efficiency with the GCONNECT APP, your go-to solution for optimizing voucher workflows and enhancing productivity in the dynamic landscape of network management.

 ## Key Features

 - Automated Voucher Segregation: GCONNECT intelligently categorizes, and segregates voucher data exported from Omada Cloud Controller, ensuring efficient organization based on pricing tiers.